 As per the requirements of EPBC 2011/5987 Condition 7, Wallum Sedge Frog ponds were created in the frog zone of Precinct 2 in advance of commencement of construction of the development within this Precinct.
-A total of 22.03 ha of Wallum Sedge Frog habitat has been created within the Frog Zone, Frog Buffer and Riparian Zone.
+At the end of the reporting period, a total of 16.10 ha of Wallum Sedge Frog habitat has been created within the Frog Zone, Frog Buffer and Riparian Zone of Precinct 2.

-Revegetation and rehabilitation of the first two phases of Precinct 2 conservation lands achieved Practical Completion on 5 April 2018 and went off maintenance on 29 July 2021.
+Revegetation and rehabilitation of the first two phases of Precinct 2 conservation lands achieved Practical Completion on 5 April 2018 and are currently On Maintenance.
+Bi-annual monitoring and annual reporting has been completed in accordance with the Environmental Rehabilitation Plan.